 Figure 3.
 Analysis of GS-PCR product on 2% agarose gel.
+Lanes 1 and 2 are FFPE DNA.
+Lanes 3 to 6 are genomic DNA after GS-PCR.
+Lanes 7 and 8 are no-template controls.

 Purify the Gene-Specific PCR Product